brookebyrne/lowfieldGUI/README.md

 ## Set up instructions
-install pytnt in your github codespace byand running the following command in your terminal:\
+install pytnt byrunning the following command in your terminal:\
 `gh repo clone brookebyrne/pytnt`

 install pytnt in your local disk by running the following command your terminal:\
 `pip install "https://github.com/brookebyrne/pytnt"`

+rename submodule pytnt to pytnt_2025

 update "read_tnt.py" with the name of the TNT file you want to read.